-With good business websites, you have the opportunity to learn about a business’s array of services, read customer reviews, and get in-depth information about what the products or service(s) you need or desire will entail.
+With good college websites, you have the opportunity to learn about a school array of services, read student reviews, and get in-depth information about what the products or service(s) you need or desire will entail.

 6. Blogs Help to Provide Data on Your Business and Insight About Your Site Users